Who We Are

 A profile of our guests is complex, but represents the less fortunate in the Princeton Community.
 While there are seniors who attend for the conversation and a "night out," about a dozen are the street people of Princeton, and there are a few who are employed in low-paying jobs.
 The majority, however, are Hispanic, low income, deficient in English, and with children.

-PCCK in its eight-year existence has earned the trust of this segment of the Community.
+PCCK, in its eleventh year existence has earned the trust of this segment of the Community.
 With this trust from the inner circle of Princeton’s poor, we are uniquely positioned to develop and offer programs that will be readily accepted, guiding them into our community’s mainstream.
 It is reasonable to assume that as this inner circle comes into the mainstream, others will follow.

 Princeton’s Mayor Liz Lempert and Town Council recognized PCCK for their “outstanding contributions to the Princeton community”.
 Mayor Lempert said “you have truly made a difference in Princeton”.